MicrosoftDocs/customer-insights/ci-docs/engagement-insights/funnel-reports.md

 <!---mhart: please use a screenshot that shows a funnel, not just a single step with data. ci-docs/engagement-insights/media/giftcard-example.png has this information.
 SS: I'll have to work with Kate on this--->

-> [!NOTE]
-> Engagement insights funnel currently reports supports scenarios in which all users in the funnel are anonymous *or* all users are authenticated.

 ### Change the date range for the funnel report

 1. Go to **Funnels** to open the **Funnels library**.